napudumaran/Learning-Documentation-and-Projects/notes/Arch_Network_Config.md

 ip link
 ```

 Do not use the `lo` device.
 Your typically looking for another NIC device name, such as `enp1s0`.
-These device names are marked with numbers like: `1: lo` or `2. enp1s0`.
+These device names are marked with numbers like: `1: lo: <LOOPBACK.....>` or `2. enp1s0: <BROADCAST.....>`.

 Manually create the config file for your NIC.
 We will write using echo, since we dont have any text editors if we never installed them prior to rebooting.